BSpace

 Recent Submissions

-(The British University in Dubai (BUiD), 2028-07) AL AFRIDI, MARIAM; Professor Abubakr Suliman
+(The British University in Dubai (BUiD), 2025-03) MOMANY, OMAR HASSAN; Professor Ayman Masadeh

-The Impact of Peer Support (Buddy System) Intervention on the Academic Achievement and Social Development of Elementary School Students in Inclusive Classrooms in a Government School in Fujairah
+The Impact of Peer Support (Buddy System) Intervention on the Academic Achievement and Social Development of Elementary School Students in Inclusive Classrooms in UAE

-This dissertation examined the efficacy of a peer support strategy, specifically, a buddy system in inclusive classrooms at a government school in Fujairah.
-The study focused on how this intervention influenced the academic performance and social development of elementary school students.
-The investigation employed a mixed-methods research approach by integrating the quantitative evaluations of an academic performance standardised test and survey with the qualitative investigation of social development using interviews with students.
+This study examined the efficacy of a peer support intervention (buddy system) in inclusive classrooms at a government school in Fujairah, UAE.
+Specifically, it focused on how the intervention influenced the academic performance and social development of elementary school students.
 This study used a semi-experimental approach which allowed insight into a real-world example of the use of peer support intervention in an inclusive classroom.
+A mixed-methods approach to data collection was also employed, integrating quantitative evaluations of academic performance on standardised tests, survey data from questionnaires and qualitative data about social development from interviews with students.
+Descriptive statistics and t-tests were used for quantitative data analysis, while thematic analysis was used for qualitative data analysis.
 The findings showed a notable beneficial effect of the buddy system on academic performance and social development.
-Statistical analysis found significant enhancements in academic performance measures, while the qualitative data revealed the development of strong peer relationships, better communication skills, and improved teamwork abilities in students participating in the buddy system.
-Heightened inclusivity and cooperation in the classroom setting were found from the data collected.
-This study emphasised the efficacy of peer support interventions, such as the buddy system, in promoting holistic growth among diverse student populations in inclusive educational settings.
-The dissertation highlighted the need to utilise cooperative and inclusive methods to enhance academic success and social development for all students in the government schools of Fujairah.
+The findings also revealed the development of strong peer relationships, better communication skills, and improved teamwork abilities in students participating in the buddy system.
+These findings highlight the efficacy of the buddy system, in promoting holistic growth among diverse student populations and the need for utilising cooperative and inclusive methods to enhance academic success and social development for students in Government schools.